bettjesse/store/README.md

 ## Features

-Categories: Blogs are organized into different categories such as front-end, back-end, UI/UX, system design, interview preparation, and more.

 1. Extensive Manual Collection: Explore a wide array of dog training manuals covering topics such as obedience training, puppy training, leash manners, agility training, behavior modification, and more.